Experience the atmosphere at the Sawara Merchant Town Hotel NIPPONIA in the small Edo district of Hokuso, Chiba

 AOI" building

-SEIGAKU, with its eye-catching black walls and overhanging pine trees, was the residence of Kiyomiya Riemon, a prominent Sawara family that operated a grain and pawn business from the Edo period to the Meiji period.
+SEIGAKU, with its eye-catching black walls and a pine tree overlooking the street, was once the residence of Kiyomiya Riemon, a prominent family in Sawara that operated a grain and pawn business from the Edo period to the Meiji era (1868-1912).
 There is an earthen storehouse (Room 301 / capacity: 4 people) and a rice storehouse (Room 302 / capacity: 3 people) said to have been built as a pawn warehouse in the Edo period.
 It was named after "Seigakujo," a kind of iris with beautiful wisteria purple color, which is the flower of Katori City.

 SEIGAKU" building